-I have worked extensively within the mental health field for the past 15 years, and have experience of helping people overcome complex issues, specifically around: depression, anxiety, addictions, bereavement, relationship issues, OCD and eating disorders.
+I have worked extensively within the mental health field for the past 15 years, and have experience of helping people overcome complex issues, specifically around: childhood trauma, depression, anxiety, addictions, bereavement, relationship issues, OCD and eating disorders.

 Issues I can provide support with: